YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 Alertmanager: http://\<kube-master>:30400<br>

-Go to Prometheus server and simply search “inference”, you should be able to see Triton-related metrics.
+Go to Prometheus server and simply search “nv_inference”, you should be able to see Triton-related metrics.

 ## Create monitor dashboard for Triton Inference Server
 Go to Grafana, create a dashboard and add new panels by following: